Hamako Watanabe: Post-war career

 After her repatriation to Japan, Watanabe married in 1947, and opened a flower shop in Yokohama, while attempting to restart her career.
 She continued to produce a number of hit songs in the later 1940s, including Tokyo no yoru ("Tokyo Nights", 1947), Adieu Shanghai (1948), Yokohama monogatari ("Yokohama Story", 1950).
 In 1950, she participated in the first tour of Japanese artists to the United States, making performances in various cities, and capitalizing on her part-American ancestry.
 In 1952, she made a number of trips to the Philippines, where her songs remained very popular, in part to ask Philippine President Elpidio Quirino to pardon the Japanese prisoners remaining in the Philippines and to let them return home.

 From 1951 through 1958, and in 1964 and 1973, Watanabe participated in the year-end Kōhaku Uta Gassen held by NHK.
 In 1965, together with Taro Shoji, she established an association for Japanese vocal performers.
 She was awarded the Purple Ribbon by the Japanese government in 1973, along with the Japan Record Award and the 4th class of the Order of the Precious Crown in 1981.
 She was again awarded the Japan Record Award in 1982.
 The death of her husband in 1985 came as a severe shock to Watanabe, and she was diagnosed with dementia soon afterwards.
 She announced her retirement in 1989, but made one more public appearance in 1990 for charity at the Mito Prefectural Culture center in Mito, Ibaraki.
-A stroke in 1993 left her bedridden until her death at the end of 1999.
+A stroke in 1993 left her bedridden until her death at the end of 1999 from a cerebral infarction.

 Her life story was made into a television movie, Senjō no Melody, released on Fuji TV in September 2009, with Hiroko Yakushimaru playing the role of Watanabe.